Kartrexofficial/Blurnie/README.md

 **Welcome to Blurnie - The Art Of Enabling Blur & Animation.**

-This Module Enables Blur & Animations On Budget Realme & Oppo Devices Based on Android 11 and Above (Till A14).
+This Module Enables Blur & Animations On Budget Realme & Oppo Devices Based on Android 11 and Above.

 # Disclaimer
 • Module Name is Changed from Realmify to *Blurnie*